Tracking recent developments in remote working

 UK Law Society Gazette: Firms are placing clients and staff at ‘significant risk’ by failing to pay attention to the impact working from home could have on compliance, a survey of 3,500 firms has found.
 According to a study by software provider Access Legal, over 40% of practices have not fully updated their cybersecurity policies since moving to remote working in March last year.
 Meanwhile, 49% of firms surveyed said they had not carried out a data protection impact assessment (DPIA), which is designed to identify data risks.
-‘By not carrying out a DPIA, client data could be at high risk from cybercrime and data loss, especially if this data is being accessed and stored using an employee’s personal IT equipment that may not have appropriate security software installed and is accessible by other members of the family,’ Access Legal said.

 From PlanetLabor: Hewlett Packard Enterprise on the road to 100% mobile working

 The pandemic has showed the potential of mobile work.
 “100 percent mobile working” sounds pretty revolutionary, “but the reality is less radical than that,” smiled Ernst Reichart, who has been managing human resources at the HPE German subsidiary (i.e. not the computer manufacturer HP) for nearly 30 years.
 HPE’s headquarters are in the Böblingen suburb of Stuttgart, which is probably one of Germany highest density locations for the IT, automotive, and machine tools businesses.